pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 Running this program will do the following:

-* parse command line options like "-pgpkg-verbose"
+* parse command line options like "--verbose"
 * run any necessary migration
 * install the SQL function
 * run the tests, and